 Cheba and Michon (2003) reported, during the process of experience, the environment factors will affect consumers' awareness, that will also have influence on consumers' mood and feelings.
 Yuan (2003) in the research found that the sense dimension in experiential marketing has the positive effect on experiential value.
-Hung (2003) discussed about the influence of experiential marketing and relationship marketing on customer value and customer satisfaction, he addressed that experiential marketing has the positive references, we hypothesized the following relationship between experiential marketing and experiential value:
+Hung (2003) discussed about the influence of experiential marketing and relationship marketing on customer value and customer satisfaction, he addressed that experiential marketing has the positive effect on experiential value and customer satisfaction.
+According to the above references, we hypothesized the following relationship between experiential marketing and experiential value: